AdrianRossouw/daemon-co-za/_posts/articles/2014-03-26-angular-reminded-me-of-drupal.md

 I think that Angular is very rare in that actually has real potential to become __simpler__ over time as the standards evolve.
-A lot of the things I was uncomfortable with, such as dirty-checking observables, can eventually be removed entirely.
+A lot of the things I was uncomfortable with, such as [dirty-checking observables](/2014/03/why-wrong-to-be-afraid-angular#observables), can eventually be removed entirely.

-The last thing that set off my spidey-sense was the black magic dependency injection, but even that is going to be gone in Angular 2.0.
-I really do think the developers know what they are doing.
-I hope they will pick __simple__ over __easy__ whenever they can.
+The last thing that set off my spidey-sense was the [black magic dependency injection](/2014/03/complexity-creeps-concerned-for-future-of-angular), but even that is going to be gone in Angular 2.0.
+I really do think the developers know what they are doing, and I hope they will pick __simple__ over __easy__ whenever they can.

-I am still not the model user for Angular, and I am still likely to use Backbone when I have the choice, but I do look forward to seeing how it evolves over time.
+I am still not the model user for Angular, and I am still [likely to use Backbone when I have the choice]((/2014/03/why-wrong-to-be-afraid-angular#reuse), but I do look forward to seeing how it evolves over time.

 ### Did I learn anything?